byte-physics/igortest/docu/sphinx/source/advanced.rst

 Limitations
 ^^^^^^^^^^^

 The function that calls RunTest with tracing enabled must return to the Igor Pro command line afterwards to allow recompilation of the instrumented code.
 It is not allowed to have another RunTest call in between.
-The unit testing framework will abort with an error in that case.
+The Igor Pro Universal Testing Framework will abort with an error in that case.

 If the full autorun feature is enabled through ``DO_AUTORUN.TXT`` the RunTest call with instrumentation must be the only call in the experiment.
 Specifically, if a RunTest call without tracing is placed before then the RunTest call with tracing will not execute tests.